Balance8/wdi-dt-57/work/w07/d5/03-04-thirsty-mongoose-lab/thirsty-mongoose-lab.md

 });
 ```

 But what if you want to be able to use `populate` when querying both the Student and Course models?
 That's when you would opt to put an array on both models.
-However, this does result in slightly more code necessary to maintain the relationship on both models because each time a student enrolls in a course, both the student's and course's documents need to be updated.
+However, maintaining an array results in more code because each time a student enrolls in a course, both the student's and course's documents need to be updated.

-In the Thirsty Mongoose app, we will get some practice maintaining the relationship in both the Bar and Beer models.
+In the Thirsty Mongoose app, we will get some experience maintaining the relationship in both the Bar and Beer models!

 ### Schemas for the Thirsty Mongoose App